GabrielSoares-Dev/Boilerplate-nestjs-serverless/README.md

 ## Introduction
 This boilerplate project is built with NestJS and includes Docker support, Prisma for database management, and integrated authentication and authorization mechanisms.
-It is designed to provide a solid foundation for developing scalable and maintainable server-side applications.
+It is designed to provide a solid foundation for developing scalable and maintainable server-side applications deployed with the Serverless Framework.

 ## Features
 - **NestJS**: A progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
+- **Serverless Framework**: Deployment and management of serverless applications.
 - **Docker**: Containerization for consistent development and production environments.
 - **Prisma**: Modern database toolkit to query, migrate, and model your data.
 - **Authentication**: Built-in JWT authentication.